 OTE Group Corporate Responsibility Policy

-Tip offs regarding serious infringement of the Company’s policies and procedures and of the applicable laws (e.g. corruption, abuse, theft, money laundering, falsification of financial statements, non-compliance with OTE Group Code of Conduct and/or Policies, human rights issues and any misconduct which could harm the company’s reputation, or any attempts to conceal the above), are managed based on the approved OTE Group Whistleblowing Policy.
+You may report incidents regarding serious infringement of the Company’s policies and procedures and of the applicable laws (e.g. corruption, abuse, theft, money laundering, falsification of financial statements, non-compliance with OTE Group Code of Conduct and/or Policies, human rights issues and any misconduct which could harm the company’s reputation, or any attempts to conceal the above), by using the communication channels below:

 - Via Mail: